-This clinometer * application is a (hopefully most accurate) slope finder tool on the iPhone.
-It can be applied on all edges of the iPhone/iPod touch (preferrably the ones without buttons) in every direction.
+The clinometer * app is the (hopefully most accurate) slope finder tool for any mobile device.
+It can be used for simple applications like aligning a frame as well as for more sophisticated fields of applications where an arbitrary slope needs to be measured exactly.
 It is designed to be as accurate as possible (normally in the range of ±0.1 degrees, although this might depend on the device).

 Switch off the fullscreen mode (tap on the center on the screen) in case you don’t see the buttons on screen.
 Put the device flat on a table or hold the device in one of the four directions perpendicular to the surface (bottom side down, bottom side up, left side up or left side down).
 While holding the device, press the button that automatically gets enabled if you are holding the device correctly.
 Then just click finish and the calibration should be accurate as long as the surface was properly leveled.